by Bill P. and Sommer Thornton

 Here are 5 reasons the Lincoln Continental is a Best Buy sedan under $50k.
 Its low base price narrowly puts this whip in a class by itself, priced much lower than competitors from Audi, Mercedes-Benz, and Volvo.

 The 2018 Continental has an aura of sophistication inside and out – instantly recognizable.

 The 2018 Continental is 201 inches long and sports a 117 inch wheelbase, which makes for tons of legroom and a trunk that can fit lots of luggage.
-The new Continental is fresh-to-death decked out with a new chrome grill that stretches nearly the entire length of the front fascia.
+The new Continental is fresh-to-death decked out with a new chrome grill that stretches 2/3 the length of the front fascia.
 Along with a stuntastic grille, the wide-body Continental has dope e-latch chrome handles that are fitted to the bottom of the window instead of the door.
 The door handles jet out and offer a discreet keyless entry button.
-The sleek Continental also has dual chrome tipped exhausts, 18 inch premium aluminum wheels and power folding heated side mirrors.
+The sleek Continental also has dual chrome tipped exhausts, 18 inch premium aluminum wheels and power-folding heated side mirrors.

 Lighting is classed-up with standard adaptive HID headlights, LED signature lighting, and LED tail lamps.
 LED headlights are optional.
 There is also dope LED welcome lighting that illuminates the area around the Continental.